MicroStrategy/rest-api-docs/docs/common-workflows/manage-time-zone-objects/retrieve-a-list-of-time-zones-definitions.md

 ---
-title: Retrieve a List of Time Zones' Definitions
+title: Retrieve a list of time zones' definitions
 description: You can use REST APIs to retrieve definitions for a list of available time zones through the Modeling service.
 This topic includes the following workflows.
 ---